philpackmohr/git-paper/git.md

 .vs/
 ```

+In this example, the directories for the Visual Studio build system is ignored and the directory for the Visual Studio user settings.

 Add ".gitignore" to repository and commit:

 ```
-D:\test\hello [master +1 ~0 -0 !]> git add .gitignore
+$ git add .gitignore
-D:\test\hello [master +1 ~0 -0 ~]> git commit -m "Ignore generated files"
+$ git commit -m "Ignore generated files"
 [master 4013b9a] Ignore generated files
  1 file changed, 3 insertions(+)
  create mode 100644 .gitignore
 ```

-If you now open the Visual Studio solution file, you will see that Git will not discover any files anymore that are not supposed to be committed.
+If you now open the Visual Studio solution file and build it, you will see that Git will not discover any files anymore that are not supposed to be committed.

 Note for the practice that the ".gitignore" file in this example is very rudimentary and a real project will probably have several other files that shall be ignored.